 - Clean your lens.

 You can also submit an animated video.
-There are lots of free animation software packages online, or you could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
+There are lots of free animation software packages online (click here for our step by step guide to using Wick Editor) and for your smartphone.
+You could use stop-motion techniques to animate modelling clay, toys, puppets or drawings.
 If you are using stop-motion, a tripod is really useful to keep your camera steady.

 Getting the sound right can be one of the most challenging parts of film-making.

 Sound quality is crucial to good video, and viewers are more likely to forgive poor image quality over audio quality.
-Sound quality can often be poor if you are filming outdoors, particularly on windy days (Pro Tip: use an external microphone like the one on many earphones, inside your clothing for better sound outdoors), and can negatively impact otherwise excellent video footage.
+Sound quality can often be poor if you are filming outdoors, particularly on windy days, and can negatively impact otherwise excellent video footage.
 If you think the sound quality is poor or inaudible, consider recording a separate voiceover indoors using your video camera or phone voice recorder and adding it to the video afterwards.

 Videos can be made in English, Irish or even using Sign Language, although you may wish to consider including English subtitles during editing (or when uploading to YouTube) to appeal to a wider audience, particularly internationally.

-If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits.
+If you are using a tablet or smartphone, you can simply use its own video editing software or download an app to join your clips together, add images, subtitles, music, sound effects, a voiceover or even credits (click here for our step by step guide to using Kinemaster).
 If you use a camcorder or digital camera, you will probably need to upload your video to a computer, which will come with its own editing software or you can search online for a free software package to use.

 Make sure everything in the video has been created by you!

-Remember to keep the video length under one minute as longer videos may be penalised during judging.
+Remember to keep the video length between one and three minutes as longer videos may be penalised during judging.
 This is where the use of a storyboard in the planning phase can really help!

 Get parental consent for any children identified, appearing or participating in the video, ensuring that parents or guardians are fully aware of the nature of the competition, and the subsequent use and display (including online and at public screenings) of the video entries by ReelLIFE SCIENCE, NUI Galway, our partners and potentially the media and general public (e.g. sharing the videos via Facebook, Twitter, etc.).

-To submit your video to ‘ReelLIFE SCIENCE @ HOME’, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of May 29th 2020.
+To submit your video, you will need to first upload it to YouTube and send us the link via our online Application Form before the submission deadline of October 15th 2021.

-If you use a catchy title for your video – e.g. something that you might search for on YouTube – you are likely to get more views for your video, than just a generic video name.
+Pro Tip: If you use a catchy title for your video – e.g. something you might search for on YouTube – you are likely to get more views for your video, than with a generic video name.

 It is really important to note that Video Privacy Settings should be set to ‘Public’ so your video can be viewed by our judges and the general public.
 You can find lots of information in the YouTube Help Centre about privacy settings, how to upload videos, supported file formats, etc.